DylanRitchings/book-reviewer/README.md

 ## Risk Management
 A risk is an event that is uncertain that will cause an effect on an objective.
-* Qualitative risk assessment where risks are split into impact and likelyhood.
+* Qualitative risk assessment where risks are split into impact and likelihood.
 * **Risk Category:** What the risk impacts.
 For this current project completion rate is the most important category due to to the limited time for completion.
-* **Likelyhood:** How likely the event is to occure.
+* **Likelihood:** How likely the event is to occure.
 * **Impact:** How much the category is impacted if the event occurs.
 * **Matrix:** A matrix is used to assess the priority of each risk.
 A response to the risk is then formulated.
 The response will either remove the risk completely, reduce its serverity or explain what was done to attempt to reduce the serverity.